anastasiaspangler/multicam_generative_assets/README.md

 # Generating 3D Assets
-This program offers a bit of architecture to get you quickly generating 3D assets using a two-camera setup.
+This program offers a bit of infrastructure to get you quickly generating 3D assets using a two-camera setup.

 <img width="2535" height="1268" alt="demo" src="https://github.com/user-attachments/assets/94005bb3-9706-43a1-8426-6217eab48e4f" />